Built-in User Authentication and Authorization Configuration and Usage in HugeGraph

 bin/start-hugegraph.sh

-Use docker to enble authentication mode
+Use docker to enable authentication mode

 For versions of the hugegraph/hugegraph image equal to or greater than 1.2.0, you can enable authentication mode while starting the Docker image.